A shortcut to adiabaticity in a cavity with a moving mirror: Adiabatic shortcuts for dynamical Casimir effect

 A simple smooth trajectory that interpolates between $L_0$ and $L_1$ is given by

 where $\epsilon$ is a positive constant less than 1, the final distance is given by $L_1=L_0(1-\epsilon)$ and the evolution function is

 In Fig.\ref{fig:leff} we show the effective trajectory $L_{\rm eff}$ associated to this $L_{\rm ref}$.
 The energy density inside the cavity evolves from the static Casimir thermal energy corresponding to a cavity of length $L_0$ to that corresponding to $L_1$.
 The evolution is non-adiabatic at intermediate times, as depicted in Fig.\ref{fig:Edensityatajo} for the particular case $T=0$: indeed, for an adiabatic evolution the energy density would be constant inside the cavity at each time, and equal to the static Casimir energy density corresponding to the instantaneous size of the cavity.
 Note also that, for an arbitrary trajectory (not a shortcut), the final energy density would also contain the contribution of the created particles.
 In Fig. \ref{fig:Q}, we plot the adiabaticity parameter $Q^*(t)=E(t)/E_{\text{ad}}(t)$ for the cavity as a function of time, during the shortcut, at different temperatures for the reference trajectory as well as for the corresponding STA.
 This parameter effectively measures the distance between the adiabatic energy for an infinitely slow motion and the actual energy in the cavity for the STA found, being of course equal to 1 when these two coincide.
 We can see that although both of them depart from the adiabatic result at intermediate times, the STA returns to 1 at the end of the motion confirming the implementation of an adiabatic shortcut and its deviation from adiabaticity at intermediate times is relatively small.
+Although there are certain times at which the reference trajectories cross $Q^*=1$ this does not constitute a STA, since a sudden stop of the moving wall at those times would generate DCE photons by itself, that would make $Q^*\neq1$ afterwards.
+This is why it is crucial that the trajectories considered have a null final velocity.

-To summarize, solving the equation for $L_{\rm eff}(t)$ we get a trajectory that, when implemented, generates an evolution of the state of the quantum field that in the end coincides with that of an exact adiabatic evolution along $L_{\rm ref}(t)$.
+To summarise, solving the equation for $L_{\rm eff}(t)$ we get a trajectory that, when implemented, generates an evolution of the state of the quantum field that in the end coincides with that of an exact adiabatic evolution along $L_{\rm ref}(t)$.
 That is, we have found a shortcut to adiabaticity for a scalar quantum field in a cavity with a moving wall.
 The results can be generalized to other two dimensional conformal fields confined in a cavity of variable length, as a massless Dirac field satisfying bag boundary conditions on the boundaries \cite{MPC87}.